-Here are a few of my learnings from this past 30 in 30-day painting challenge.
-I think you’ll be amazed both at how it pushes you to re-evaluate your use of time and makes you a better painter with a daily painting.
+Here are a few of my learnings from this past 30 and 30-day painting challenge.
 I enjoyed using Leslie Saeta’s challenge available on her site at www.saetastudio.com.
 Please drop me a line at email@example.com or leave a comment if you are interested in the pieces created during this challenge.

-- Organize your studio.
-A challenge motivates you to organize your creative space, inspiration, sketches, and photographs.
+- Organize your studio!!
+It motivates you to organize your creative space, inspiration, sketches, and photographs.

-- It motivates one to prepare and refresh their website for their own daily blog too.
+- It motivates one to prepare and refresh their website for their own daily blogging too.

 - It is okay to experiment.
 Pick two or three different themes and be ready to shift and finesse evolving unforeseen ideas.